kart699/webroot/README.md

 ##### Lookups integrated with WEBROOT BRIGHTCLOUD® THREAT INTELLIGENCE

 ### Note

+`threatsample` is a event store used for illustration purpose only

 Reputation score classification for URL

 |Score Range       | Description  |